mosswg/AES/readme.md

 | s3 | s7 | sb | sf |
 ---------------------
 ```
 This notation can also be used to show an operation.
-Every operation represented like this will have some explanitory text before showing the operation. \
+For example:
-For example.
 Below is the representation for adding 1 to every element where ``ai`` represent ``si + 1``:
 ```
 ---------------------           ---------------------
 | s0 | s4 | s8 | sc |       \   | a0 | a4 | a8 | ac |